lino-framework/book/docs/specs/vat.rst

     field how much you spent for "real estate" objects, while in Belgium both vehicles and real estate objects are considered together as "investments".

-  VAT rule
+  VAT rules

-    A rule that defines which VAT rate to apply and which account to use for a given combination of regime, class and trade type.
+    A set of rules that defines which VAT rate to apply and which account to use for a given combination of regime, class and trade type.
 The available VAT rules vary depending on which VAT declaration plugin is installed.

   VAT declaration

-    A voucher that expresses the fact that the :term:`site operator` submitted a VAT declaration to their national tax office.
+    A :term:`ledger voucher` that expresses the fact that the :term:`site operator` submitted a VAT declaration to their tax office.

-- `VAT regimes`_, `VAT classes`_, and `VAT rules`_ decide about the **VAT
-  rate** to apply for a given operation.

-- `VAT areas`_ are used to group countries into groups where similar VAT regimes are available.

-- `Accounting invoices`_ are a voucher type which can be used in simple accounting applications.
+  VAT area

+    A group of countries having same :term:`VAT rules <VAT rule>` in the country of the :term:`site operator`.
+See `VAT areas`_.